nobleach/evented-queue/README.md

 ## Checking if an EventedQueue is empty

-EventedQueues have a convenience method to check if the queue is empty:
+EventedQueue has a convenience method to check if the queue is empty:

     var item = "hello, is it me you're looking for?";
     var lionelsQueue = new EventedQueue();